WQIK-FM

 WQIK-FM (99.1 MHz) is a commercial radio station in Jacksonville, Florida.
 The station is owned by iHeartMedia, Inc., and airs a country radio format.
-Overnight, WQIK carries the syndicated CMA After Midnite Show with Cody Alan and the Bobby Bones Show on Sunday evenings.
+Overnight, WQIK carries the syndicated After MidNite with Granger Smith and the Bobby Bones Show on Sunday evenings.
 WQIK-FM is unusual in the radio industry as a station that has kept its original call sign and format for more than half a century.

 The station's studios and offices are located on Central Parkway in Jacksonville's Southside section.
 The transmitter is off Hogan Road in the Arlington district.
 WQIK-FM is powered at 100,000 watts with a Class C signal.
 It broadcasts in the HD format, with the HD2 subchannel carrying the iHeartRadio Spanish contemporary format, also heard on translator station W295AZ, in Jacksonville Beach, called "Rumba 106.9."

 History

 Early years

 In September 1964, WQIK-FM first signed on.
 It was owned by Rowland Broadcasting Company, which also owned AM 1280 WQIK.
 Both stations simulcasted a country music format.
 WQIK (AM) later moved to 1090 kHz, boosting its power to 50,000 watts, covering much of Northeast Florida, but having to sign-off at sunset.
 The FM allowed the station's country music to be heard around the clock for people with FM radios.

 WQIK-FM started with 28,500 watts, broadcasting from a 340-foot tower, so its coverage was limited to Jacksonville and its immediate suburbs.
 By 1970, power was boosted to 50,000 watts and several years later, it doubled to 100,000 watts, its current power today.
 The tower height was increased to 640 feet.
 The stations were affiliates of the ABC Entertainment Radio Network.